Shortly before the American Woolen Company closed, most of its non-manufacturing real estate holdings were sold at auction.

 Lots 20 & 21

-20. NO. 48 PITTSFIELD AVENUE: Approximately 22,800 square feet of land with one and one-half-story frame cottage, having seven rooms, electricity, bath, toilet, furnace heat with barn attached.
-(Reserved)
+20. NO. 48 PITTSFIELD AVENUE (Paymaster’s House): Approximately 22,800 square feet of land with one and one-half-story frame cottage, having seven rooms, electricity, bath, toilet, furnace heat with barn attached.
+(Reserved) Purchased by Harry Goodrich of Palmyra for $925 at the December 11, 1934 Auction.
+It had been the residence of Howard D. Jamieson who was Paymaster for the American Woolen Company.
+His younger brother Raymond A. Jamieson also resided there in 1930 and was the Assistant Paymaster.

 21. NO. 39 ELM STREET: Approximately 82,800 square feet of land with one and one-half-story frame cottage. having eight rooms, electricity, bath, toilet, hot water heat with barn attached.
 (Purchased by John Scott for Ellard Hebb for $1,050) This house & property was part of a larger lot previously owned by Henry C. Fuller who deeded it to his wife Mary (Linn) Fuller in 1902.
 Mary sold the house and this part of the property to the American Woolen Company in 1919.